 2. Food Sources: Food sources describe what you eat, meaning which foods make up your diet

 3. Macronutrient Amounts: Macronutrient amounts describe how much protein, carbs and fats you consume daily

-4. Nutrient timing: Nutrient timing refers to when you consume your meals and how you space them out
+4. Meal timing: Meal timing refers to when you consume your meals and how you space them out

 5. Supplements: And last we have supplements, so all the pills, powders or extracts you can take to improve your diet